andrew/ultimate-awesome/README.md

 - [awesome-spectra](https://github.com/erwanp/awesome-spectra) - 🌈 A collaborative list of awesome tools for spectroscopy.
 Also, check:.
 - [awesome-latam](https://github.com/gophers-latam/awesome-latam) - Colección de contenidos y recursos en Español para desarrolladores de Golang.
 Awesome oficial:
 - [awesome-category-theory](https://github.com/madnight/awesome-category-theory) - A curated list of awesome Category Theory resources.
-- [awesome-kalman-filter](https://github.com/mintisan/awesome-kalman-filter) - A curated list of awesome libraries, projects, tutorials, papers, and other resources related to Kalman Filter(KF).
-This repository aims to be a comprehensive and organized collection that will help researchers and developers in the world of KF!.
 - [awesome-retext](https://github.com/retextjs/awesome-retext) - Curated list of awesome retext resources.
 - [awesome-safegraph-datascience](https://github.com/SafeGraphInc/awesome-safegraph-datascience) - A community-supported list of awesome data science resources relevant to SafeGraph data.
 - [awesome-3d-compression](https://github.com/tovacinni/awesome-3d-compression) - Papers and such on 3D data compression and streaming.